 Construction accidents in which workers are “caught between” machinery or heavy materials, crushed by a cave-in, or in which an arm or leg is caught in a piece of equipment are devastating.
 The cause of these accidents is often multi-factorial, but frequently stem from the failure to follow simple OSHA safety rules.

 While the “fatal four” present the most common types of construction accidents, workers face many other risks including transportation accidents, exposure to chemicals or other harmful substances, or contact with equipment or materials.
 Any construction site accident is potentially serious – or even deadly.
 And NONE should be ignored.
+If any of the below accident types applies to you or someone close to you, it may be wise to contact an experienced lawyer, like the construction accident lawyers New Jersey residents trust, right away.

 A construction-related injury can range from minor cuts and bruises to more serious injuries such as: